How can you change the number of partitions or replicas of a Kafka topic?

 Processed a total of 12 messages

-Close the consumer by entering CTRL+C
+Close the consumer with Ctrl-C

 .